 A resource allocation authority does not give the holder any right of ownership or tenure over the land, or grant the holder the right to carry out the proposed development without a valid aquaculture development approval.
 Aquaculture development involving an intake or discharge structure, only part of which is within unallocated state land, does not require a resource allocation authority.
 Other approvals may also be required, for example permission to perform works in a declared Fish Habitat Area or within a State Marine Park.

-Please consult the administering agency for further information.
+Please contact the administering agency for more information.